 On her recent trip, Dr. Jones says she and her family avoided dining in at restaurants, too.
 “We ordered carryout or sat outdoors at restaurants and we didn’t go to restaurants that were crowded,” she says.
 “We skipped the pool and spent most of our time on the beach far away from others.
 We had fun and it wasn’t difficult to stay safe.”

+A must for long car road trips with little ones.
 The Kalencom 2-in-1 Travel Potty is big enough to hold your toddler, but still small enough to travel with.
 It can be used as a standalone potty or toilet trainer ring, so you can use it anywhere.
 It also has a built-in pee guard to prevent splashing.
 It comes with three disposable liners and a carry bag.